stride3d/stride-docs/en/manual/platforms/linux/index.md

 ## Development support

-Currently, developing games on Linux is only **partially supported**.
-It's not possible to run **Game Studio** (the editor) on Linux, even when using a compatibility layer, such as Wine.
+Currently, developing games on Linux is only **partially supported**. **Game Studio** (the editor) remains Windows-exclusive, however starting with `4.4.0-beta5`, it is now possible to use it through a compatibility layer.
+For more information, check out [Install the editor using Wine](install-the-editor-using-wine.md).

+> [!NOTE]
+> Using Proton/Wine to run Game Studio **is not officially supported!** You may experience problems with stability, graphical glitches and errors.

-However, it is still possible to code and build games natively, meaning that when in a team, some programmers could work on a project using Linux for tasks that don't require the editor.
+Despite Game Studio not being officially available, it is still possible to code and build games natively, meaning that when in a team, some programmers could work on a project using Linux for tasks that don't require the editor.

 [!INCLUDE [xplat-editor-notice](../../../includes/xplat-editor-notice.md)]